Languages of India: Tamil

-Tamil (also spelt as Thamizh: தமிழ்) is a Dravidian language predominantly spoken in Tamil Nadu, Puducherry and many parts of Sri Lanka.
-It is also spoken by large minorities in the Andaman and Nicobar Islands, Kerala, Karnataka, Andhra Pradesh, Malaysia, Singapore, Mauritius and throughout the world.
+Tamil is a Dravidian language predominantly spoken in Tamil Nadu, Puducherry and many parts of Sri Lanka.
+It is also spoken by large mino Telugu is the second oldest language in Dravidian languages, after Tamil.rities in the Andaman and Nicobar Islands, Kerala, Karnataka, Andhra Pradesh, Malaysia, Singapore, Mauritius and throughout the world.
 Tamil ranks fifth by the number of native speakers in India (61 million in the 2001 Census) and ranks 20th in the list of most spoken languages.
 It is one of the 22 scheduled languages of India and was the first Indian language to be declared a classical language by the Government of India in 2004.
 Tamil is one of the longest surviving classical languages in the world.
 It has been described as "the only language of contemporary India which is recognisably continuous with a classical past".
 The two earliest manuscripts from India, acknowledged and registered by UNESCO Memory of the World register in 1997 and 2005, are in Tamil.
 Tamil is an official language of Tamil Nadu, Puducherry, Andaman and Nicobar Islands, Sri Lanka and Singapore.
-It is also recognized as a minority language in Canada, Malaysia, Mauritius and South Africa.
+It is also recognised as a minority language in Canada, Malaysia, Mauritius and South Africa.

 Urdu

 After independence, Modern Standard Urdu, the Persianised register of Hindustani became the national language of Pakistan.
 During British colonial times, knowledge of Hindustani or Urdu was a must for officials.
 Hindustani was made the second language of British Indian Empire after English and considered as the language of administration.
 The British introduced the use of Roman script for Hindustani as well as other languages.
-Urdu had 70 million speakers in India (as per the Census of 2001), and, along with Hindi, is one of the 22 officially recognised regional languages of India and also an official language in the Indian states of Andhra Pradesh, Jammu and Kashmir, Delhi, Uttar Pradesh, Bihar and Telangana that have significant Muslim populations.
+Urdu had 70 million speakers in India (per the Census of 2001), and, along with Hindi, is one of the 22 officially recognised regional languages of India and also an official language in the Indian states of Andhra Pradesh, Jammu and Kashmir, Delhi, Uttar Pradesh, Bihar and Telangana that have significant Muslim populations.